FairwindsOps/insights-docs/docs/features/integrations.md

 3. Once you have connected Slack to Insights, you can choose which channels you'd like notifications to be sent to in the `Settings > Notifications` page

-See the confgure section to [customize Slack alerts through Automation Rules.](/features/automation-rules#slack-notifications)
+See the configure section to [customize Slack alerts through Automation Rules.](/features/automation-rules#slack-notifications)

 ## PagerDuty
 The PagerDuty integration allows you to create PagerDuty incidents for